London Fashion Week runs last leg in Great British relay

 Leading UK designers Christopher Kane, Vivienne Westwood, Paul Smith and Burberry's Christopher Bailey will present their spring/summer 2013 collections to fashion buyers from home and abroad in a year of continued austerity across Europe.

 "I always love the diverse representation of collections showcased in London.
-It is great to see leading favourites such as Christopher Kane, Erdem and Burberry Prorsum alongside emerging designers and I am looking forward to seeing Rag & Bone in the line-up this season," said Harrods Head of Womenswear Helen David.
+It is great to see leading favorites such as Christopher Kane, Erdem and Burberry Prorsum alongside emerging designers and I am looking forward to seeing Rag & Bone in the lineup this season," said Harrods Head of Womenswear Helen David.

 An estimated £100m ($158.9m) of orders are expected to be placed during London Fashion Week, according to the British Fashion Council.